-We publish 1,000 to 2,000-word feature articles on our main page Monday through Friday.
+We publish 1,000 to 2,000-word feature articles on our main page Monday, Wednesday, and Friday.
 Articles should speak primarily to a US audience, since the vast majority of our members are US-based.
-Articles should be focused on furthering SDN’s mission of buiding a diverse doctor workforce.
+Articles should be focused on furthering SDN’s mission of building a diverse doctor workforce.
 SDN serves doctoral-level healthcare professions including audiology, dentistry, medicine (MD and DO), pharmacy, podiatry, psychology and social welfare, optometry, physical therapy, occupational therapy and veterinary medicine.

 Below are examples of the types of articles that are published:

 - How-To: An overview article that provides tips for pre-health or health professional students, such as CASPer® for Medical School Admissions: What to Expect and How to Prepare or So You Want to Leave Patient Care: Now What?

 - Doctor Profiles: A “20 Question” interview with a physician or other doctoral-level health professional (dentist, podiatrist, etc.), such as this interview with Dr. Lindsay Stokes.

 - First Person Narrative: A story talking about one particular student’s experience, tied to a larger issue for our membership.
 Examples include If At First You Don’t Succeed Try (Try, Try, Try) Again and The Power of Listening:What I Learned From My Trip to Rwanda.